ProSystem101/udacity-landing-page/README.md

 ## Reference

-For more information about this project refer to Udacity's Professional Front-End Web Development Program.
+For more information about this project, refer to Udacity's Professional Front-End Web Development Program.

 ## egFWD